OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 **11\.
 Newsletter, weekly status e-mails**

-XING regularly sends out newsletters or weekly status e-mails (collectively hereinafter referred to as the "newsletter(s)") to all XING Members.
-In these newsletters XING may inform you, among other things, about new features on XING, about your events in the upcoming week, and XING may also provide you with specific personal statistics from the respective past calendar week (i.e. the number of hits on your Profile, whether you have new contacts to be confirmed and/or new private messages, etc.).
+XING uses the electronic e-mail address(es) you entered to send you regular newsletters, status e-mails, advertising for similar products and services, and surveys for internal market research purposes (collectively hereinafter referred to as the "newsletter"), unless you object to such use.
+In these newsletters XING may inform you, among other things, about new features on XING, interesting contacts and certain personal statistics.

-Finally, XING may inform you about three (3) random XING Members who have visited your Profile in the past week.
-Of course, this may also apply to yourself vice versa, i.e. you may be one of those random XING Members with regard to another XING Member whose Profile you have visited in the past week.

-You may choose to unsubscribe from the newsletter at any time by changing you notification settings on XING or by sending an e-mail to the link provided at the end of each newsletter without costs arising by virtue thereof, other than transmission costs pursuant to the basic rates.
+You may choose to unsubscribe from the newsletter at any time by changing your notification settings on XING or by sending an e-mail to the link provided at the end of each newsletter without costs arising by virtue thereof, other than transmission costs pursuant to the basic rates.

 **12\.
 Cookies and pixels**